 - Legacy Character: The "Wind Waker" Deku tree is a descendant of the original.

 - Nature Spirit: He's a tree that talks and holds dominion over the wild, untamed Lost Woods and Kokiri Forest.
-He also is guardian and leader of a tribe of magical beings; the eternally child-like pseudo-elves of the Kokiri in Ocarina of Time, and the Plant Person tribe of Koroks in Wind Waker.
+He also is guardian and leader of a tribe of magical beings; the eternally child-like pseudo-elves of the Kokiri in Ocarina of Time, and the Plant Person tribe of Koroks in Wind Waker and Breath of the Wild.
 In the second game, he's also responsible for trying to coax great trees across the islands of the Great Sea.

 - Suspiciously Similar Substitute: The Maku Trees of the Oracle games are ones of him.